getreu/tp-note/docs/source/tpnote--manual.md

 * Your preferred markup language is not *Markdown*, but ReStructuredText*, *Asciidoc*, *T2t*, *Textile*, *Wiki* or *Mediawiki*?
 Change it!

-  _Tp-Note_'s core function is a template system and as such it is markup language agnostic.
-The default templates largely abstain from markup specific code, which makes it easy to switch the default new note's markup language.
+  _Tp-Note_'s core function is a template system and, as such, it is markup language agnostic.
+The default templates largely abstain from markup-specific code, which makes it easy to switch the default new note's markup language.
 Please refer to [Tp-Note's man-page] to learn how to change its templates in the configuration file.

-  In addition, _Tp-Note_ comes with a build in note viewer which is optional and independent from its core functionality.
-When _Tp-Note_ opens a note file, it detects the markup language through the note file extension and launches the associated builtin markup renderer.
+  In addition, _Tp-Note_ comes with a built-in note viewer which is optional and independent from its core functionality.
+When _Tp-Note_ opens a note file, it detects the markup language through the note file extension and launches the associated built-in markup renderer.
 The whole process can be customized in _Tp-Note_'s configuration file.
 Please refer to [Tp-Note's man-page] for details.